-Now, there could be a new way to predict your likelihood of developing a chronic condition in the future.
+Now, there could be a way to predict your likelihood of developing a chronic condition in the future.
 If you and your doctor know you’re more at risk, steps could be taken to prevent or delay the disease from progressing.
 Ultimately, this could increase your quality of life and reduce costs for you and our nation’s healthcare system.

 ICHRON predicts your risk